SAP-samples/cap-local-development-workshop/exercises/03/README.md

 }
 ```

-The "mocked" [authentication strategy] uses HTTP Basic Authentication (simple usernames and passwords) combined with [assignment of sample roles to pre-defined test users].
-It's more or less the same as the "basic" authentication strategy, but with this user and role pre-configuration.
+The "mocked" [authentication strategy] uses HTTP Basic Authentication (simple usernames and passwords) combined with assignment of sample roles to [pre-defined test users].
+It's more or less the same as the "basic" authentication strategy (as we can see from the implementation file in the log output), but with this set of users and roles pre-configured.

 ### Try accessing AdminService resources